DUpdateSystem/UpgradeAll/README.md

 ---

-`UpgradeAll` is a free and open source software which simplifies the process of finding updates for Android apps (even you didn't install them), Magisk modules and more.
+`UpgradeAll` is a free and open source software which simplifies the process of finding updates for Android apps (even if you didn't install them), Magisk modules and more.
 The main focus is on speed and ease of use, which is widely appreciated by users.

 ## 📚 Table of Contents